-The page title displays in the border of each Web page and is an additional way to identity your site.
-It also helps with search optimization to make the site identifiable in Google and other search engine results.
+The page title displays in the top border of your web browser and is an additional way to identify your site.
+It also helps with search optimization to make the site identifiable in search results.

 To create a title tag in HTML